BeerC0d3/Quasar-PushNotifications-Supabase/README.md

-# Quasar app pushNotifications (quasar-pushnotifications-fcm)
+# Quasar app pushNotifications with firebase and supabase(WebHooks).

 A Quasar Project